turingschool/front-end-curriculum/projects/module-2/refactor-tractor-1day-turdle.md

+---
-# Refactor Tractor - 1 Day Challenge - Turdle
+title: Refactor Tractor | Turdle (One Day Challenge)
+length: 1 day
+tags: javascript, css, html, refactor
+---

 ## Why?
 As a developer, you will most likely spend most of your time working with existing codebases.
 It'll be rare that you'll be starting a project from scratch like you've been doing at Turing.
 We'd like to provide some practice for you to get your hands into existing code.
 Today, you'll fix bugs, add features, refactor, and more!
 It might seem weird or intimidating at first, but follow the instructions closely and use all the habits and tricks you've learned so far.
 You can do this!